--> Oakland Drug Lawyer | Marijuana Defense in Oakland | Narcotics Defense

 How Drugs are Classified in the United States

-Drugs, substances, and certain chemicals are classified into 5 categories or schedules based on the drug’s accepted medical use and the potential for abuse.
-Schedule 1 drugs are defined as drugs with no accepted medical use and a high potential for abuse, while Schedule 5 drugs are widely accepted in the medical community with a low potential for abuse.
+In the criminal justice system, drugs, substances, and certain chemicals are sorted into five categories or schedules based on the drug’s recognized medical use and potential for abuse.
+In regards to Oakland drug crimes, Schedule 1 drugs are defined as drugs with no recognized medical use and a high potential for abuse, while Schedule 5 drugs are accepted within the medical community and carry a lower potential for abuse.
 Some of the most common drugs in each schedule include:

-• Schedule 2: Cocaine, Methamphetamine, OxyContin, Fentanyl, Adderrall, Hydrocodone, Opium
+Schedule 2: Cocaine, Methamphetamine, OxyContin, Fentanyl, Adderall, Hydrocodone, Opium

 Common Drug Crimes in Oakland